 I can handle the cat safely.
 Why won’t you let me transfer her to a live trap?
 Even if she is friendly with you in her own environment, the cat is very likely going to be stressed after being placed in a carrier and transported.
 This can make her dangerous to you, and you risk injury to the cat if she panics during transfer and you have to try to wrestle her into a live trap.
 We want to ensure that you and the cat are both safe.

 Why does this package just apply to feral cats that live outside full time?
 I’m being a good person by taking in a stray cat and keeping it or finding a home for it.
 Can’t you help me out with the cost?
 SAAF believes that every companion animal should be spayed or neutered for its own health and to reduce animal overpopulation and the resultant euthanasia of healthy animals.
 We work very hard to keep our fees low to make our services affordable to everyone.
 We are mission driven, and not trying to make a profit.
 However, we still have to pay for our facilities, medical supplies, and staff salaries.

 Please understand: We lose almost $23 on every feral cat surgery package.
-We are willing to do this because we strongly believe that a major part of controlling animal overpopulation is preventing outside cats from freely reproducing. $23 may not sound like a lot, but multiplied by the thousands of feral cats we sterilize each year, it adds up to a lot of money, and we don’t want to have to increase our prices across the board to cover this loss.
-We hope that everyone will be honest with us about where the cat will live after surgery so that we can keep all of our fees affordable.
+We are willing to do this because we strongly believe that a major part of controlling animal overpopulation is preventing outside cats from freely reproducing. $23 may not sound like a lot, but multiplied by the almost 1200 feral cats we sterilize each year, it adds up to around $27,000 that we must raise in donations to cover the loss.
+We don’t want to have to increase our prices across the board to cover this loss.
+We hope that everyone will be honest with us about the cat being a true feral cat and where will live after surgery so that we can keep all of our fees affordable.

 - Feral cats can be tested for FIV/FeLV at the caretakers request for an additional fee of $25.